PrabhuPugal/IPL-Score-Prediction/README.md

 Follow the prompts or provide input files as required by the application.

 ## Contributing
 Contributions are welcome!
-If you would like to contribute to the development of the Bank Management System, please follow these steps:
+If you would like to contribute to the development of the IPL Score Prediction, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.